I Hope You Are Well

-I Hope You Are Well (天堂的张望) is a 2020 Chinese drama film directed by Chinese director Du Bin (杜斌).
+I Hope You Are Well (天堂的张望), also known as Heavenly Gaze, is a 2020 Chinese drama film directed by Chinese director Du Bin (杜斌).
 It is based on the true story of She Yan (佘艳), a seven-year-old Chinese girl abandoned on the street at birth and adopted by an extremely poor farmer who was later diagnosed with leukemia.

 Plot

 Zhang Guohua (张国华）was raising his 7-year-old daughter Zhang Wang (张望) in conditions of extreme poverty.
 Nevertheless, they were living a happy life.
 One day, Zhang Wang suddenly had a nosebleed and her father took her to a large hospital for examination.
 They found out that she suffered from acute leukemia and the treatment would cost more than 300,000 yuan.
 Zhang Guohua tried desperately without success to raise money for her daughter and he was crying all day long.
 Zhang Wang, knowing her family situation, resolutely decided to give up treatment.

 When reporter Wang Xiaoyue learned about this, she rushed to Zhang Guohua's home and asked to reveal how he adopted Zhang Wang.
 Zhang Guohua said that he had found Zhang Wang abandoned on the street on his way home when she was a newborn baby.
 All his friends and relatives suggested taking her back to the same place where he had found her but he decided to adopt her although he was very poor and could barely afford to feed himself.
 He didn't have enough money for milk powder, so he fed her with rice porridge.
 After the situation was exposed by the media, Zhang Wang attracted attention from everywhere and donations started to arrive from all over the country and Zhang Wang soon had enough money to afford the treatment.
 Feeling the power of social love and the care of countless strangers also made Zhang Wang much stronger.

 She suffered pain that ordinary people could hardly imagine, and experienced the gates of hell many times.
 Zhang Wang wasn't allowed to eat any solid food; nevertheless, one day she opened a pack of instant noodles and ate some of it; this worsened her health and, when people expected her conditions to improve, she unexpectedly died.